supernnova/SuperNNova/docs/data/index.rst

 Pivot
 ~~~~~~~~~~~~~~

-We then pivot each FITS file: we will group time-wise close observations on the same row
+We then pivot each preprocessed file: we will group time-wise close observations on the same row
 and each row in the dataframe will show a value for each of the flux and flux error column

 - All observations within 8 hours of each other are assigned the same MJD